-The amendments are proposed under the Texas Agriculture Code, Chapter 167, §167.003, which provides for general powers and duties of the Commission to eradicate fever ticks and provides authority for adopting the necessary rules to fulfill those duties.
-Section 167.004 authorizes the Commission by rule to define what animals can be classified as exposed to ticks.
-Section 167.006 authorizes the Commission to designate for tick eradication any county or part of a county that the Commission believes contains ticks.
-Section 167.007 authorizes the Commission to conduct tick eradication in the free area.
-Section 167.021, entitled "General Quarantine Power" provides that "(t)he commission may establish quarantines on land, premises, and livestock as necessary for tick eradication."
-Section 167.022, entitled "Quarantine of Tick Eradication Area" provides the Commission authority designating a county or part of a county for tick eradication.
-Section 167.023, entitled "Quarantine of Free Area" provides the Commission authority to establish quarantine in the Free Area.
-Section 167.024, entitled "Movement In or From Quarantined Area" provides the requirement to get appropriate authorization and compliance with the requirements prior to movement.
-Section 167.032 provides the Commission may restrict movement of commodities that are carrying ticks.
+House Bill 1807 amended the Texas Agriculture Code, Chapter 167, §167.003, which provides for general powers and duties of the commission to eradicate fever ticks and provides authority for adopting the necessary rules to fulfill those duties.
+Section 167.004 authorizes the commission by rule to define what animals can be classified as exposed to ticks.
+Section 167.006 authorizes the commission to designate for tick eradication any county or part of a county that the commission believes contains ticks.
+Section 167.007 authorizes the commission to conduct tick eradication in the free area.
+Section 167.021 provides that the commission may establish quarantines on land, premises, and livestock as necessary for tick eradication.
+Section 167.022 provides the commission authority designating a county or part of a county for tick eradication.
+Section 167.023 provides the commission authority to establish quarantine in the free area.
+Section 167.024 provides the requirement to obtain appropriate authorization and compliance with the requirements prior to movement.
+Section 167.032 provides that the commission may restrict movement of commodities are carrying of carrying ticks.

-The Commission is vested by statute, \$161.041(a), with the requirement to protect all livestock, domestic animals, and domestic fowl from disease.
-The Commission is authorized, by \$161.041(b), to act to eradicate or control any disease or agent of transmission for any disease that affects livestock.
-If the Commission determines that a disease listed in \$161.041 of this code or an agent of transmission of one of those diseases exists in a place in this state among livestock, or that livestock are exposed to one of those diseases or an agent of transmission of one of those diseases, the Commission shall establish a quarantine on the affected animals or on the affected place.
-That is found in \$161.061.
-As a control measure, the Commission by rule may regulate the movement of animals.
-The Commission may restrict the intrastate movement of animals even though the movement of the animals is unrestricted in interstate or international commerce.
-The Commission may require testing, vaccination, or another epidemiologically sound procedure before or after animals are moved.
-That is found in \$161.054.
-That authority is found in \$161.048.
-A person is presumed to control the animal if the person is the owner or lessee of the pen, pasture, or other place in which the animal is located and has control of that place; or exercises care or control over the animal.
-That is under \$161.002.
+The commission is vested by statute, §161.041(a), with the requirement to protect all livestock, domestic animals, and domestic fowl from disease.
+The commission is authorized, by §161.041(b), to act to eradicate or control any disease or agent of transmission for any disease that affects livestock.
+If the commission determines that a disease listed in §161.041 of this code or an agent of transmission of one of those diseases exists in a place in this state among livestock, or that livestock are exposed to one of those diseases or an agent of transmission of one of those diseases, the commission shall establish a quarantine on the affected animals or on the affected place.
+That is found in §161.061.

+As a control measure, the commission by rule may regulate the movement of animals.
+The commission may restrict the intrastate movement of animals even though the movement of the animals is unrestricted in interstate or international commerce.
+The commission may require testing, vaccination, or another epidemiologically sound procedure before or after animals are moved.
+That authority is found in §161.054.

-Section 161.007 provides that if a veterinarian employed by the Commission determines that a communicable disease exists among livestock, domestic animals, or domestic fowl or on certain premises or that livestock, domestic animals, or domestic fowl have been exposed to the agency of transmission of a communicable disease, the exposure or infection is considered to continue until the Commission determines that the exposure or infection has been eradicated through methods prescribed by rule of the Commission.
-Section 161.005 provides that the Commission may authorize the executive director or another employee to sign written instruments on behalf of the Commission.
-A written instrument, including a quarantine or written notice, signed under that authority has the same force and effect as if signed by the entire Commission.
+Section 161.007 provides that if a veterinarian employed by the commission determines that a communicable disease exists among livestock, domestic animals, or domestic fowl or on certain premises or that livestock, domestic animals, or domestic fowl have been exposed to the agency of transmission of a communicable disease, the exposure or infection is considered to continue until the commission determines that the exposure or infection has been eradicated through methods prescribed by rule of the commission.
+Section 161.005 provides that the commission may authorize the executive director or another employee to sign written instruments on behalf of the commission.
+A written instrument, including a quarantine or written notice, signed under that authority has the same force and effect as if signed by the entire commission.